Tiger Woods Masters Odds: Former Champ Still Way Behind Top Tips

 According to the betting odds for the Masters, Woods is highly unlikely to win this year’s event.
 But who is in pole position to go for the Green Jacket?
 Here are the latest odds on the big favourites…

-The early favourite with betting sites at 12/1 is Rahm who broke his major duck last year when winning the US Open.
+The early favourite with bookmakers at 12/1 is Rahm who broke his major duck last year when winning the US Open.
 He’d been flying high in the PGA rankings long before this and finally got over a big career hurdle.
 Rahm’s results have, however, steadily worsened this year.

 He has placed outside the top 10 in his last three tournaments and finished a woeful 55th at the Players’ Championship in March.
 Yes, he won the US Open and was third at the Open only last summer, but the form just isn’t with him.